XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 ---
 id: wsl2
-title: Installing WSL2 on Windows
+title: Working with XKF from Windows
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

+The reason for this documentation is that we are using a number of linux based tools to be able to have a good integration with Windows, we recommend to use linux as a base for this.
+This document is verified using Ubuntu version 20.04 but other distributions will most likely work.
 ## Installation of WSL2 - Windows Subsystem for Linux

-The reason for this documentation is that we are using a number of linux based tools to be able to have a good integration with Windows, we recommend to use linux as a base for this.
-This document is verified using Ubuntu version 2004.2021.825.0 but other distributions will most likely work.

 [Install via Powershell](https://docs.microsoft.com/en-us/windows/wsl/install)

 Installation is also possible via Microsoft Store.
 Search for “linux”.

-Important for this to work is to make sure that Windows Subsystem for Linux is enabled as a feature in Windows.
+Make sure that Windows Subsystem for Linux is enabled as a feature in Windows.

 In Windows: Go to Control Panel → Programs and Features.